-- 7. The return asks members providing tax services by way of their own business to confirm they have PII in place and to identify which insurer is providing that cover.
-It may be helpful to have these details to hand before starting to complete the form. - 8.
+- 7. The return asks members providing tax services by way of their own business to confirm they have PII in place and to identify which insurer is providing that cover. - 8.
 There is further guidance on how to complete the Annual Return on the CIOT website (tinyurl.com/xavmjcze) and ATT website (tinyurl.com/5n7nxmcf).
-This is particularly useful for those unsure how to answer the PII or CPD questions, as a table sets out the requirements and what you need to tell us (depending on your circumstances).
+This is particularly useful for those unsure how to answer the PII or CPD questions, as a table sets